docascode/sphinx-docfx-yaml/docs/layout.rst

 This project has a couple components:

-* This repo, which houses the YAML conversion code
+* This repo, which houses the YAML conversion code:
    * https://github.com/ericholscher/sphinx-docfx-yaml/
 * There is a Travis CI build that tests the actual Python YAML generation code on Python 2 & 3:
    * https://github.com/ericholscher/sphinx-docfx-yaml/blob/master/.travis.yml
-* The CI build (``appveyor.yml`` that works as an integrate test for the Python SDK library)
+* The Appveyor CI build that works as an integration test for the Python SDK library:
    * https://github.com/ericholscher/sphinx-docfx-yaml/blob/master/appveyor.yml
 * The HTML output of the CI build, which does a full life cycle Sphinx->YAML->Docfx conversion:
    * https://ci.appveyor.com/project/ericholscher/sphinx-docfx-yaml/build/artifacts